How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 Share this post

-• Typical costs range from a few hundred to several thousand dollars monthly, depending on pricing model and transaction volume
+• Costs range from a few hundred to several thousand dollars monthly depending on pricing model

 • AS2 provides secure, receipt-confirmed delivery; FTP handles batch transfers; HTTPS enables web-based integration

-• Per-trading-partner pricing compounds as companies add retailers, 3PLs, and marketplaces
+• Per-trading-partner fees compound as you add retailers, 3PLs, and marketplaces

 • Companies often reduce EDI spend by 30–80% when switching from layered pricing to simplified models